bluewaysw/pcgeos/TechDocs/Markdown/Concepts/clmem.md

 heap, combined with the chunk handle, make up a pointer to a location within the local memory heap's chunk handle table.
 That location contains another offset which, when combined with the segment address of the block, composes a far-pointer to the actual chunk.
-Figure 16-2 on page l 573 shows the use of a chunk handle to access a chunk.
+Figure 16-2 shows the use of a chunk handle to access a chunk.

 Chunks are movable within the local heap; whenever a chunk is created or